-- 01.22 Hatural Materials: Stone, wood, or stained week. - 101.23 Occupied: The word "occupied" includes erranged, detioned, built, altered, converted, sented or lessed, or intended be occupied. - polich Open-use Recreation, Site: Land devoted to the public or for recreation, including such facilities as playgrounds and susy-fields, golf, bennis and similar court in tallation. - 701.25 Recreation Club: A building devote to jublic at in chading such facilities as gulf club house, switching pool club teurs, tennis club house, playground and play-field sativity inters, or club houses, and may include kitchen facilities, assembly halfs, meeting rooms, locker facilities, etc. - TOILED Sign: Any device fixed to, painhed on or incorporated in the building surface, or displayed from or with a building or creature, or free standing upon the site and which is visible from the public right-of-way; desgined to convey or direct a cause to the public concerning the identification of the present or to advertise or present the interests of any private or blic firm, person or organization. - 201.27 Street: Apublic way other than or alley, which affords to principal means of access to abutting presents. - 201.28 Structure: Anything constructed or orected, which nires location on the ground or attached to something having location on the ground, but not including forces or walls used a fences loss than six feet (6) in height. - 201.09 Use: The purpose for which land or a building is designated, arranged, or intended, or for which it either is or may be compled or maintained. - 201.30 Yerd: A space on the same let with a princips; building pen, undecupied, and unobstructed by buildings pr structures on the ground upward, except as otherwise provided herein. - The first first A yard extending the full width of the lot or farcel, the depth of which is measured in the least horizontal lintance between the front lot line and the activest well of the charped building; such distance being referred to as the front and actional. - 101.00 Yard, Rear: A yard detending the full width of the lot garesh, the depth of which is resoured in the least horizontal tance between the rear lot line and the nearest well of the clip's building; such depth being referred to as the rear yard others.
+- 01.22 Hatural Materials: Stone, wood, or stained week. - 101.23 Occupied: The word "occupied" includes erranged, detioned, built, altered, converted, sented or lessed, or intended be occupied. - polich Open-use Recreation, Site: Land devoted to the public or for recreation, including such facilities as playgrounds and susy-fields, golf, bennis and similar court in tallation. - 201.25 Recreation Club: A building devote to public up in Cading such facilities as gulf club house, swinning pool club time, tennis club house, playground and play-field sotivity inters, or club houses, and may include kitchen facilities, assembly halfs, meeting rooms, locker facilities, etc. - Think Sign: Any device fixed to, painhed on or incorporated in the building surface, or displayed from or with a building or creature, or free standing upon the site and which is visible from the public right-of-way; desgined to convey or direct a cause to the public concerning the identification of the present or to advertise or present the interests of any private or blic firm, person or organization. - 201.27 Street: Apublic way other than or alley, which affords to principal means of access to abutting presents. - 201.28 Structure: Anything constructed or oracled, which uires location on the ground or attached to something having location on the ground, but not including fences or malls used a fences loss than six feet (6) in height. - 201.09 Use: The purpose for which land or a building is designated, arranged, or intended, or for which it either is or may be compled or maintained. - 201.30 Yerd: A space on the same let with a principa; building in, unoccupied, and unobstructed by buildings pr structures on the ground upward, except as otherwise provided herein. - My.31 Yard, Front A yard extending the full width of the lot or farcel, the depth of which is measured in the least horizontal lintance between the front lot line and the activest well of the chairpul building; such distance being referred to as the front gal actional. - 101.00 Yard, Rear: A yard actending the full width of the lot parech, the depth of which is resoured in the least horizontal tance between the rear lot line and the nearest well of the capable building; such depth being referred to as the rear yard other.